 Why Migrate From Shopify To WooCommerce

-Store owners move off Shopify for one of four reasons: cost, ownership, customization limits, or a client-driven agency decision.
+Store owners consider a Shopify to WooCommerce migration for one of four reasons: cost, ownership, customization limits, or a client-driven agency decision.
 None of them are a knock on Shopify itself, which is a capable platform for many stores.
 The question is fit, not quality.

 Cost and recurring fee structure